metisjs/metis-ui/src/components/badge/index.en-US.md

 ---
 title: Badge
 description: Small numerical value or status descriptor for UI elements.
-group:
+group: Data Display
-  title:Data Display
+demo:
-  order: 4
+  cols: 2
 ---

 ## When To Use